chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/cyto_profiles.npy data/cyto_labels.npy -v \
         --umap data/model_d35_d60.umap

+This will create a numpy array, :code:`cyto_labels.npy`, containing cytoarchitecture labels for each radial profile.
 Note that because the test dataset is not a full 3D dataset, the resulting radial profiles and cytoarchitecture labels obtained here may have some artifacts due to empty profiles near the top and bottom of the test volume.

 We can provide appropriate names for each cytoarchitecture cluster after inspecting each cluster in the :code:`determine cyto clusters.ipynb` notebook.